alice01m/BugReports/README.md

 6. Click on the “Date-Time” column header

 **Expected result:**
-The table should display an arrow icon to indicate the sort order after clicking the “Date-Time” column header.
+:white_check_mark: The table should display an arrow icon to indicate the sort order after clicking the “Date-Time” column header.

 **Actual result:**
-The table sorts the data, but no arrow or any indicator appears to show sorting direction.
+:x: The table sorts the data, but no arrow or any indicator appears to show sorting direction.

 **Attachments:**